Neyami/Controllable-NPCs/README.md

 If you want to use custom sentences (scientist only for now), set `USE_CUSTOM_SENTENCES` to true,
 and add the contents of sound/default_sentences.txt to the bottom of either svencoop\sound\default_sentences.txt, or copy that file into svencood_addon\sound\ (preferable)

+Set `CNPC_NPC_HITBOX` to `true` to use the hitbox of the monster model instead of the player (only for smaller monsters) EXPERIMENTAL!!

 <BR>

 # HEADCRAB #
 `weapon_headcrab` - Give this to the player

 Primary Attack: Leap at target, or just forward it not aiming at an enemy
+Tertiary Attack: Toggle between first- and third-person view

 <BR>